zgimbutas/triasymq/README.md

 2. triaarbq quadratures are not-optimized, see triarotq.

-3. In this release, 14th order quadrature in cubearbq table has 173 nodes (in the reference paper, the corresponding quadrature has 172 nodes but one negative weight).

-4. The library is released under a modified 3-clause BSD license.
+3. The library is released under a modified 3-clause BSD license.

 ### References